wsaada19/block-splat/README.md

 7. 5 minutes was a little too long, make gameplay quicker

 ## Future Plans

+Future plans for the game to make it playable and more fun once Hytopia launches.
+If any of these changes interest you, feel free to open up a PR or reach out to me!

 - Better animations for the character model and animations for projectile hits to make gameplay smoother and more satisfying.
 - More benefits to classes and make them more unique with custom models.